 Step 2 Certification: OHA Certification

 - Complete OHA's Lead-Based Paint Individual Certification application

 - Complete OHA's Lead-Based Paint Firm Certification application

 - if you are self-employed, complete this application in addition to the individual application

-- if you are employed by a firm or business, make sure employer is OHA certified and has a CCB lead-based paint discipline license
+- if you are employed by a firm or business, make sure your employer is OHA certified and has a CCB lead-based paint contractor license

 - Complete Proof of Experience Form (one form for each job you are using to document experience)

 - Complete Examination Request Form for Lead-Based Paint Abatement and Inspection Certification and attach a copy of course completion certificate from an OHA/EPA/EPA-Authorized State or Tribal Program Accredited Training Provider (completion of course must be within 3 years).

 - Compile application, Proof of Experience Form, Examination Request Form with attached training completion certificate and documentation of education (transcript/s)

 - Submit application, accompanying materials, and fees to OHA - OHA certification expires every year.